Taco Bell’s Mexican Pizza returning for a second time - NewsBreak

 Taco Bell’s Mexican Pizza returning for a second time

-IRVINE, CA ( WCMH ) — Taco Bell’s cult-favorite Mexican Pizza is making its second comeback in a menu drama that began nearly two years ago.
+IRVINE, Calif. ( WCMH ) — Taco Bell’s cult-favorite Mexican Pizza is making its second comeback in a menu drama that began nearly two years ago.

 On Tuesday, the restaurant made announcements on social media that the popular item will be back in September.
 A tweet stated, “The beans have been spilled.
 See you and the #MexicanPizza 9/15.”
 An Instagram post added, “For real this time.
 See you on 9/15.”